colpal/granfalloon/kubernetes/README.md

 https://github.com/dhall-lang/dhall-haskell/tree/master/dhall-yaml) command-line
 application.
 This YAML can be utilized by `kubectl` to apply resources.

-Below is a minimal example of configuring and applying the Dhall-based
+Below are a few examples of configuring and applying the Dhall-based deployment.
+For more information on the possible options that can be passed to the `chart` function, see the [`Values.dhall`](./Values.dhall) file.
+It defines all possible options as well as their default values, and is heavily annotated.

-deployment:
+### Minimal Example

 ```dhall
 -- package.dhall